cyberus-technology/virtualbox-kvm/README.intel-sriov-graphics.md

 # Requirements

-- Intel Alder Lake (12th Gen Core) or newer
+- Intel Alder Lake or Raptor Lake (12th-13th Gen Core) (See: https://github.com/cyberus-technology/virtualbox-kvm/issues/48)
 - Ubuntu 22.04 as host OS
 - VT-d must be enabled in BIOS.
 - IOMMU must be enabled in the host Linux kernel.